Julius D. Rhodes

-Julius Dexter Rhodes (1 October 1841 - 19 February 1906) was a Sergeant Major in the United States Army who was awarded the Medal of Honor for gallantry during the American Civil War.
+Julius Dexter Rhodes (1 October 1841 – 19 February 1906) was a sergeant major in the United States Army who was awarded the Medal of Honor for gallantry during the American Civil War.
 After having his horse shot from under him at the Battle of Throughfare Gap, he helped the 105th New York Volunteers advance on the enemy line.
 He was later wounded while fighting in the Second Battle of Bull Run.
 He was awarded the Medal of Honor on 9 March 1887.

 Personal life

-Rhodes was born on 1 October 1841 in Monroe, Michigan to parents Dexter B. Rhodes and Caroline N. Hall Rhodes.
+Rhodes was born on 1 October 1841 in Monroe, Michigan, to parents Dexter B. Rhodes and Caroline N. Hall Rhodes.
 He was one of two children in the family.
-He married Ellen Marie Shaw in 1868 and fathered a daughter and three sons.
-Rhodes died on 19 February 1906 in Washington D.C. and is buried in Greenwood Cemetery in Pleasantville, New Jersey.